nodejs/node/doc/guides/timers-in-node.md

 # Timers in Node.js and beyond

 The Timers module in Node.js contains functions that execute code after a set period of time.
-You do not need to import the Timers module via `require()` as all the methods are available globally to emulate the browser JavaScript API.
+Timers do not need to be imported via `require()`, since all the methods are available globally to emulate the browser JavaScript API.
 To fully understand when timer functions will be executed, it's a good idea to read up on the the Node.js